-According to the Dutch Compendium for the Living environment (Compendium voor de Leefomgeving), the general picture is that approximately 4% of the human-caused methane emissions in the Netherlands can be attributed to the energy sector.
-The Compendium also says that one quarter of that 4% (approximately 1% of all the methane emissions in the Netherlands, therefore) can be attributed to emissions in the Gasunie transport system (which is used to deliver over 40% of all the energy used in the Netherlands to its users).
-The methane emissions caused by Gasunie represent approximately 0.01% of the gas transport in the Netherlands.
+Approximately 4% of the human-caused methane emissions in the Netherlands can be attributed to the energy sector.
+One quarter of this 4% (1%) originates from Gasunie’s transport system.
+This transport system is used to transport approximately 40% of the Dutch energy requirements.
+The methane emissions caused by Gasunie represent approximately 0.01% of the total volume of natural gas transported in the Netherlands.
 Compared internationally, that is a low percentage.

 How we manage our environmental impact

 We are reducing our CO2-equivalent footprint in three ways: